 There are myriad digital risks, and they will only increase with time.
 Prioritizing threats according to their severity and possibility of happening is crucial for digital risk protection programs.

 Assessing vulnerabilities (for software in use, as well as for malware on devices or mobile app stores) is a routine activity that substantially reduces the organization’s digital risks.
-These assessments, supported with tools like penetration testing, are essential to protect organizations from new and evolving potential threats.
+With the support of tools like penetration testing, these assessments are essential to protect organizations from new and evolving potential threats.

-As mentioned before, email or web spoofing can severely damage a corporate reputation, so DRP focuses on the takedown of these illicit activities and the protection of your brand and users.
+As mentioned before, email or web spoofing can severely damage a corporate reputation.
+DRP focuses on the takedown of these illicit activities to protect your brand and users.

 Considering the importance of intellectual property and the personal information of customers and employees, data leakage can be a tremendous liability to organizations.
 DRM tools evaluate the overall information security system and monitor the web for leaked data.

 These common uses of DRP solutions are practical first steps to prevent and mitigate digital risks.
 Still, security professionals must make a dedicated effort if they want these solutions to achieve their intended objectives.

 For example, the human factor is the most significant risk vector, and must not be underestimated to effectively protect the enterprise.
 Artificial intelligence (AI) tools can intercept malicious emails before they reach employees, but you still need to educate your workforce with cyber security awareness programs to mitigate threats such as phishing attacks and data leaks.